Not what you want?

 In another context, it can mean to improve or perfect something or refer to someone who is good at something.

-If you are into healthy living, this might be an excellent selection for a wall scroll to hang in your home.
+If you are into healthy living, 健康生活 might be an excellent selection for a wall scroll to hang in your home.

 The first two characters speak of health, vitality, vigor, and being of sound body.
 The second two characters mean living or life (daily existence).

-愛情生活 is the Chinese proverb for "Loving Life".
-Some also translate this as "[your] Loving Life" or "Life full of Love".
+愛情生活 is the Chinese proverb for “Loving Life.”
+Some also translate this as “[your] Loving Life” or “Life full of Love.”

-愛情生活 is about being a loving person (to spouse and/or family) during your life. 愛情生活 is not the same as loving the state of being alive - not "love of living" but rather "being loving person during your life".
+This is about being a loving person (to your spouse and/or family) during your life.
+This is not the same as loving the state of being alive - not “love of living” but rather “being a loving person during your life.”

 Note: Korean pronunciation is included above, though use of this proverb in Korean has not been verified.